Lots of people loved the OC, and I was certainly one them. More about that in the post mortem post to follow.

 Good thing we developed backup chat systems.

-Many of our older regs have known about a backup system that at one time was called the “new chat” – it’s not so new now, and we have newer systems running actually, however many people will migrate over to the SexChatSpace.com site’s “new chat” page when the OC is broken.
+Many of our older regular users have known about a backup system that at one time was called the “new chat” – it’s not so new now, and we have newer systems running actually, however many people will migrate over to the SexChatSpace.com site’s “new chat” page when the OC is broken.

 Some people will find their way to our newest chat system, the “mv-chat” (creative name for “mobile / video chat” huh?